Network Subnet MaskCheat Sheet

 What Is a Subnet Mask and Why Does It Matter?

 A subnet mask is a 32-bit number used in IP networking to distinguish between the network portion and the host portion of an IP address.
-Even so, it is typically represented in dotted-decimal notation, such as 255.
-That's why 255.
+Also, the mask works by performing a bitwise AND operation with the IP address, effectively "masking" the host bits and leaving only the network bits.
+Even so, 255.
+Which means it is typically represented in dotted-decimal notation, such as 255.
 255.0, which corresponds to a 24-bit prefix.
-Consider this: the mask works by performing a bitwise AND operation with the IP address, effectively "masking" the host bits and leaving only the network bits.
-This process is crucial for routing traffic within a network, as it determines which devices belong to the same local network and which require external routing It's one of those things that adds up..
+This process is crucial for routing traffic within a network, as it determines which devices belong to the same local network and which require external routing Still holds up..

 The importance of subnet masks lies in their ability to enable subnetting, a technique that divides a larger network into smaller, more manageable subnets.
 That said, this is particularly useful in large organizations where a single IP address range might be insufficient to accommodate all devices.
-In practice, for instance, a subnet mask like 255.
-So 255.
-255.192 (a /26 prefix) allows for 64 IP addresses per subnet, which is ideal for small to medium-sized networks.
+255.255.To give you an idea, a subnet mask like 255.192 (a /26 prefix) allows for 64 IP addresses per subnet, which is ideal for small to medium-sized networks.
 Without subnetting, networks would be less efficient, as they would rely on a single, large broadcast domain, leading to potential congestion and security risks.

 Calculating Subnet Masks and Host Allocation